maoyixie/UI-lib/skia/SKIA.md

 ### SkPDF

 The SkPDF backend uses SkDocument instead of SkSurface.
 So in this case, you draw in a document-based canvas.
-The general process of using SkDocument is as follows:
+The general process for using SkDocument is as follows:

 ```
 Create a document, specifying a stream to store the output.